 Due to their mineralogical properties of having high strength, being an excellent insulator for heat and electricity, being able to resist heat without damage, being fairly good at resisting corrosion, and also having the ability to be woven into fabric, asbestos has been added to many different materials commonly used in buildings and different products.
 It can be found in literally thousands of types of products from building fireproofing to hand-held hair dryers.

 Yes.
 Asbestos was used during the construction of buildings through the 1970’s.
 Many buildings on campus are known to have asbestos-containing building materials in good physical condition.
 Hundreds of asbestos removal projects have been conducted at the University.
-Last year the University removed approximately 500 cubic yards of ACM from the campus.
 As long as ACM remains on campus, the University will monitor the condition and safe removal of asbestos.

 The University is taking several steps to ensure a safe and healthy work and academic environment.
 The University maintains a historical database of asbestos samples collected.
 Only licensed asbestos abatement contractors are authorized to perform asbestos abatement at the University.
 Additionally, qualified environmental consultants are retained to monitor the work methods of these licensed asbestos abatement contractors during asbestos removal activities.